 Christopher Rose, Video Instructor, is an experienced graphics animator and has worked on promotional material for arcade versions of Guitar Hero and American Idol Studio.
 Christopher graduated from Columbia College with a BA in film and a focus in computer animation.
 He began working with youth media in Brookfield, IL in 2000 and teaches video production classes at Winnie Mandela Intergenerational High School in the Chicago South Shore Neighborhood.

 William Sacco, Video Instructor, has over 20 years experience working in film and broadcast television.
 Graduating with honors from the Columbia College Film Department, he has edited and shot programming for American Medical Television, Lions Clubs International, Discovery Channel and the Oprah Winfrey Show.
 He now runs his own company MotionEmotion Pictures providing video services for the Chicago area and is active in independent film production.

-Marissa Warner, Journalism Coordinator and Video Instructor, is a graduate of Columbia College Chicago’s Journalism program, and provides resources for nine video instructors by planning and facilitating community news projects for their After School Matters and alternative high school students.
-Marissa works one on one with youth on story development, journalism etiquette and broadcast news production during journalism workshops.
-Marissa creates new strategic grant-making programs and manages current funder objectives and outcomes.
+Michael Esparza, Journalism Coordinator and Video Instructor, has a masters from Columbia College Chicago’s Journalism program.
+He provides resources for nine video instructors by planning and facilitating community news projects for their After School Matters and alternative high school students.
+Michael works one on one with youth on story development, journalism etiquette and broadcast news production during journalism workshops.
+Michael creates new strategic grant-making programs and manages current funder objectives and outcomes.